SteliosPhanartzis/Search-Engine/DOCUMENTATION.md

 For access to the database hosted by heroku, contact @SteliosPhanartzis.

 #### Deploying the Application Locally
-* Clone the repository ontro your local environment
+* Clone the repository onto your local environment
 * Run `npm install` to install all dependencies
 * From your terminal, cd to the cloned repository
 * To ensure the application the application is opened in a development environment, type `npm run dev` and hit enter.